IjeffAlexandre/Elk-Stack-Simulation/README.md

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.

-Only the Jump-box  machine can accept connections from the Internet.
+The Jump-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses

--
+192.24.28.237-SSH port 22

 Machines within the network can only be accessed by Jump-Box.
 Which machine did you allow to access your ELK VM - Jump-Box